jennieablog/jennieablog.github.io/_posts/2020-06-20-coding-a-theme-switch.md

 ## Switching over to the 'dark-mode-switch'
 ***

 The Dark Reader switch worked.
 The effect looked pretty decent at the start, but I figured it really didn't work so well with my theme's color scheme.
 So I looked for ways where I could define my preferred "dark" colors.
-I came across the [Dark Mode Switch]() on GitHub.
-I figured I could use a toggle instead of a checkbox instead for it to look prettier.
-I got rid of the Dark Reader code and tried Dark Switcher instead.
-Here's how I did it according to the website.
+I came across the [Dark Mode Switch](https://coliff.github.io/dark-mode-switch/) on GitHub.
+From it, I figured I could use a toggle switch instead of a checkbox instead.
+I got rid of my Dark Reader code and tried this new `dark-mode-switch` instead.
+Here's how I did it according to the website:

 <br>

-1. I loaded bootstrap CSS for the toggle switch to work.
+1. I loaded the Bootstrap CSS for the toggle switch to work as intended.

     ```jsx
     <link rel="stylesheet" href="https://stackpath.bootstrapcdn.com/bootstrap/4.5.0/css/bootstrap.min.css">
     ```

-2. Downloaded the Dark Mode Switch JS to my `assets/js/` which for me, looked like a hideous line of code.
+2. I downloaded the `dark-mode-switch` JS to my `assets/js/`.
+For me, it looked like a hideous line of code.

     ```jsx
     const darkSwitch=document.getElementById("darkSwitch");function initTheme(){const e=null!==localStorage.getItem("darkSwitch")&&"dark"===localStorage.getItem("darkSwitch");darkSwitch.checked=e,e?document.body.setAttribute("data-theme","dark"):document.body.removeAttribute("data-theme")}function resetTheme(){darkSwitch.checked?(document.body.setAttribute("data-theme","dark"),localStorage.setItem("darkSwitch","dark")):(document.body.removeAttribute("data-theme"),localStorage.removeItem("darkSwitch"))}window.addEventListener("load",()=>{darkSwitch&&(initTheme(),darkSwitch.addEventListener("change",()=>{resetTheme()}))});
     ```

 3. I inserted this on my site's html.
+This is the bootstrap toggle switch.

     ```html
     <div class="custom-control custom-switch">